FlipperPA/django-pg-copy/README.md

 pg_restore: [archiver (db)] could not execute query: ERROR:  schema "public" already exists
     Command was: CREATE SCHEMA public;
 ```

+These may be errors from extensions that aren't used, or warnings about default schemata that already exist.

 ## Release Notes